 You can never go wrong with reviews, especially if you’re covering a popular product or service.
 In reality, about 88% of consumers will research products online before going into a store to buy them.

 Writing an in-depth review can quickly engage those people all over the globe.
-In fact, the number one article on my health website is a review about an energy drink.
+In fact, the number one article on my health website is a review of an energy drink.
 It’s been at the top of the list for the last four months and appears on the front page of Google.

 Here are some examples: